mbruzek/check-spectre-meltdown-ansible/README.md

 # Spectre and Meltdown security patch management

-This repository uses Ansible playbooks to check and enable or disable patches for CVE-2017-5754 CVE-2017-5715 and CVE-2017-5753 in Red Hat Linux.
+This repository uses Ansible playbooks to view and enable or disable flags that address security vulnerabilities CVE-2017-5754 CVE-2017-5715 and CVE-2017-5753 in specific Red Hat Linux versions.

 Red Hat has created updated kernels available to address these security vulnerabilities.
 These patches are enabled by default, to provide the highest security possible.

-The (kernel and microcode) updates may negatively impact certain performance characteristics when compared to unpatched vunernable systems.
+The (kernel and microcode) updates may negatively impact certain performance characteristics when compared to unpatched vulnerable systems.
 Therefore some customers may elect to disable these patches when they are confident that their systems are protected by other means.

 ## Page Table Isolation (pti)

-The pti_enabled controls the Kernel Page Table Isolation feature, which isolates kernel pagetables when running in user space.
+The **pti_enabled** controls the Kernel Page Table Isolation feature, which isolates kernel pagetables when running in user space.
 This feature addresses CVE-2017-5754, also called variant #3, or **Meltdown**.